 Also a member of the Tidelands Health System, Tidelands Georgetown Memorial Hospital is a 131-bed, acute-care facility offering state-of-the-art equipment and providing a full range of inpatient and outpatient services.
 Centrally located in the historic seaport city of Georgetown, S.C., approximately 40 miles south of Myrtle Beach, this hospital offers convenient medical care services to several communities in the eastern coastal region.

-Affiliated with McLeod Health, McLeod Loris specializes in general surgery, emergency care, critical care, cardiac/pulmonary rehabilitation, physical/occupational/speech therapies and women's services.
+Located in Loris, SC and affiliated with McLeod Health, McLeod Health Loris specializes in general surgery, emergency care, critical care, physical/occupational/speech therapies and women's services.
+McLeod Health Loris is also home to the area's only dedicated Dialysis Access Center.

 A private, not-for-profit hospital, Conway Medical Center began in downtown Conway approximately 60 years ago with six physicians on staff.
 Today, the medical staff has grown to more than 200 representing many specialties and sub-specialties.
 The 210-bed facility employs approximately 1,400 people and is one of the county’s largest employers.